lawrennd/snippets/_information-game/includes/conditional-independence-structures.md

 \newslide{Emergent Conditional Independence}

-\figure{\includediagram{\diagramsDir/information-game/emergent-conditional-independence}{80%}}{Through gradient ascent on entropy, we observe the natural emergence of eigenvalue structures that lead to conditional independence patterns.
+\figure{\includediagram{\diagramsDir/information-game/emergent-conditional-independence}{80%}}{Through gradient ascent on entropy, we observe the emergence of eigenvalue structures that lead to conditional independence patterns.
 The top row shows eigenvalue and entropy evolution during gradient ascent.
 The bottom row shows the unconditional mutual information (left) and conditional mutual information given slow modes (right) at the final stage.}{emergent-conditional-independence}

-\notes{The experiment results reveal several key insights:
+\notes{The experiment results reveal:

 1. *Natural eigenvalue separation*: As the system evolves toward maximum entropy, we observe a natural separation of eigenvalues into "slow" and "fast" modes.
 The slow modes (those with small eigenvalues and thus large variances) tend to develop connections across different regions of the system.